 Spinach dip can take many flavor twists and turns.
 Whether it's the classic chilled spinach dip we all love using Knorr vegetable soup mix, or if you choose to give it a spicy edge with pepper jack cheese and bacon.
 You can also give it a nice kicked-up taste when you add roasted poblano peppers to spinach dip.
-This Italian spinach artichoke dip pairs two classic ingredients that never disappoint.
+This Italian spinach artichoke dip pairs two classic ingredients for a flavor combo that never disappoint.

 This dreamy dip is irresistible, and it's no wonder it shows up on so many restaurant appetizer menus and party platters.
 You're guaranteed to knock the ball out of the park every time you serve it.
 I rarely have a party, that I don't serve dip or some sort of variation of spinach dip.
 It's a home run kind of dish that guests always love.

 - Ingredients you'll need to make homemade Spinach Artichoke Dip: Chopped frozen spinach (thawed and squeezed dry), frozen artichoke hearts, green onions, olive oil, plain cream cheese, sour cream, shredded mozzarella cheese, Italian seasoning, half and half, mayonnaise, garlic, salt, crushed red pepper flakes and shredded Parmesan cheese.